Ay1tsMe/minimalWebsite/tuxtower/content/blog/wheelchair.md

 [Insert ps3 controller]

 Not exactly.
 After having at look at the previous code on the wheelchair, it seemed to have some logic to operate it with a PS3 controller.
 The controller happened to be sitting next to the wheelchair with a label "Omni-Directional Wheelchair".
-So maybe the controller can connect to the microcontroller.
-After charging it and turning on the controller for pairing, the display on the microcontroller reacted!
-The display that is on the microcontroller displays a bitmap of the wheelchair along with 4 number variables that display the value that is being sent to each wheel.
+So maybe the controller can connect to the micro-controller.
+After charging it and turning on the controller for pairing, the display on the micro-controller reacted!
+The display that is on the micro-controller displays a bitmap of the wheelchair along with 4 number variables that display the value that is being sent to each wheel.
 If I moved the left analog stick around, the values for each wheel would also change.
 Although, the wheelchairs wheels were not reacting to this movement.
 I feel really close now.
-We just have to get the serial communication between the microcontroller and the Sabertooth and then we will have a functoning wheelchiart.
-After some diagnosing, it seemed there was a faulty wire between the Sabertooth and the microcontroller, and after replacing that wire, the wheels were now moving!
+We just have to get the serial communication between the micro-controller and the Sabertooth and then we will have a functioning wheelchair.
+After some diagnosing, it seemed there was a faulty wire between the Sabertooth and the micro-controller, and after replacing that wire, the wheels were now moving!

 [Insert it works wojak]